RabbitSnore/CLIMR/README.md

 Additional supplemental materials are available on the Open Science Framework: https://osf.io/ra3dp/

+By default, running this script will download a pre-cleaned version of the data.
+This version of the data is considerably more convenient to work with than the raw data.
+If you want to access the raw data, it can be found on OSF or automatically downloaded using the parameters in `CLIMR_build-project.R`.

 ### Technical Information for Reproducibility

 The CLIMR project analysis code was built using R 4.3.2.
 The packages required